-If the driver's side rear door is not fully closed and the vehicle is in a drive gear, this message will display and a chime will sound.
+This message displays and a chime sounds if the driver's side rear door is not fully closed and the vehicle is in a drive gear.
 Stop and turn off the vehicle, check the door for obstructions, and close the door again.
 Check to see if the message still appears on the DIC.